CAB-Omelette/team-omelette/readme.md

 - [ ] Able to make a connection request to a restaurant from a logged in chef

-- [ ] Able to accept a connetion request from a chef as a logged in restaurant owner
+- [ ] Able to accept a connection request from a chef as a logged in restaurant owner

 - [ ] Able to accept a connection request from a restaurant as a logged in chef